 The market focus remains on the Strait of Hormuz, Ms Kim said.
 This highlights “the fragility of sentiment despite expectations that ample global supply could weigh on prices”, she added.

-Iran is a major producer of oil, with output reaching 3.18 million barrels per day as of December, data from Opec shows.
-It is the third biggest producer within Opec after Saudi Arabia and Iraq.
+Iran is a major producer of oil, with output reaching 3.18 million barrels a day as of December, data from Opec shows.
+It is the fourth biggest producer within Opec after Saudi Arabia, Iraq and the UAE.

 “Markets appear to be taking these statements seriously, particularly given the administration’s track record of following through on military threats, in contrast to its trade-related rhetoric, which has often been scaled back or delayed,” Rystad said.